dee445/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chod --reference=olleh hello scriptsets the mode of the file hello the same as olleh’s mode. chmod -R a+X . script adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users. mkdir -m 751 my_dir script creates a directory called my_dir with permissions 751 in the working directory.
+chod --reference=olleh hello scriptsets the mode of the file hello the same as olleh’s mode. chmod -R a+X . script adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users. mkdir -m 751 my_dir script creates a directory called my_dir with permissions 751 in the working directory. chgrp school hello script changes the group owner to school for the file hello.